MultiCraft/repixture/mods/rp_mobs/API.md

 ### Why yet another Mob API?

-If you know the Minetest community, you might have noticed there are a lot of Mob APIs around.
+If you know the Luanti community, you might have noticed there are a lot of Mob APIs around.
 So why introduce another one?

 The reason is that I (Wuzzy) was dissatisfied with the current mod situation.